 - A Covenant for Clergy Care and Well-being

-Please find here all the reports from this year’s 'Annual Parish Meeting', so you can see what all the groups associated with the church did last year!
+Please find here all the reports from last year’s 'Annual Parish Meeting', so you can see what all the groups associated with the church did last year!
 Hopefully this might inspire you to join one of them, or to start a new group that will meet a new need.